-At Baptist University of the Americas, the male to female student ratio is far higher than the national average of about 40:60 with a student body that is equally balanced.
+At Baptist University of the Americas, the disparity between men and women on campus is far lower than the national average.
+The undergraduate student body at Baptist University of the Americas is equally balanced.

 Analyze Male/Female Diversity at Baptist University of the Americas

-Where available, the chart below will include the male to female percentage among Baptist University of the Americas' faculty, as well as students.
+Where available, the chart below will include the male to female percentage among Baptist University of the Americas' undergraduate students.

 Popular School in One State